bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 path point and centered horizontally.
 Without the option, it defaults to 'urt'.

--   \drawtext.top   -  top
+-   \drawlabel.top   -  top
--   \drawtext.bot   -  bottom
+-   \drawlabel.bot   -  bottom
--   \drawtext.lft   -  left
+-   \drawlabel.lft   -  left
--   \drawtext.rt    -  right
+-   \drawlabel.rt    -  right
--   \drawtext.ulft  -  upper left
+-   \drawlabel.ulft  -  upper left
--   \drawtext.llft  -  lower left
+-   \drawlabel.llft  -  lower left
--   \drawtext.urt   -  upper right
+-   \drawlabel.urt   -  upper right
--   \drawtext.lrt   -  lower right
+-   \drawlabel.lrt   -  lower right
--   \drawtext.ctr   -  centering the text
+-   \drawlabel.ctr   -  centering the text

 It is also possible to express the fact that each path point is to show a different piece of text, by placing double backslashes inside the text, such